mnielsen/finding_scenius/finding_scenius.md

   then picking some new and important problem to be working on.
 I seem to recall Brand saying something similar.

-**WOndering whether my horizons are broad enough?**  Maybe
+**WOndering whether my horizons are broad enough?** I'm painfully aware of how narrow my horizons are.
+Maybe I should be looking to things I know little about --- the developing world, materials science, and other such things?
+On reflection, I think I'm suffering from a fallac here.
+The point isn't to take a complete inventory of scenius.
+It's to find it in a few places, and then to pursue a promising project which has just opened up in the adjacent possible, and to which I feel equal.
+That said, there's a lot to be said for broadening my horizons.
+But I shouldn't feel any necessity to get a complete picture; no-one ever will.

+**Going deep:** It's really all about identifying wonderful project possibilites in the adjacent possible.
+Should the scene come first, or the project idea?

 **Either commit to exploring full out.
 Or else make a commitment to doing deep work in some area.**

 # Notes

-There's a lot to be said about the characteristics are of scenius.
+There's a lot to be said about the characteristics of scenius.

 + **A high density of dedicated people:** As I've argued above, they don't need to be supremely talented, but they must be dedicated, and